edgio-docs/edgio-docs/guides/layer0_migration.md

 ### Edge and Permalinks

 Edge links with `*.moovweb-edge.io` will become `*.layer0.link`.
 Your current edge links will switch to the new format on the next deployment for that environment.
-Old edge links will continue to work even after the first deployment for next 90 days.
+Old edge links will continue to work even after the first deployment.

 Permalinks with `*.free.moovweb.io` will become `*.free.layer0-perma.link`.
 These links will all automatically switch to the new Layer0 links in the Developer Console and, unlike edge links, will be available without needing a deployment of your site.
-However, we will continue to support old and new permalinks for the next 90 days.
+However, we will continue to support old and new permalinks.

 During this transition, your live site is unaffected and custom domains URLs are not affected.